cristianmilo07/Curso-de-Ingl-s-para-Principiantes/README.md

 I go to the restaurant on friday in the evening|
 I go to the park on sunday in the afternoon|

-13. Formal and informal greetings

-Formal and informal greetings
 ------------- | -------------
 Formal Greetings | Informal greetings
 Hello mary! | Hi!